Keksuccino/docs_fancymenu/docs/slideshows.md

 # Making a Slideshow

-Every slideshow has to be in its own folder **inside** the slideshows directory located at `/config/fancymenu/slideshows/`.
+Every slideshow has to be in its own folder inside `<game-directory>/config/fancymenu/slideshows/`.

+`<game-directory>` is the active launcher instance, which is not always the default `.minecraft` directory.

 ![1](https://user-images.githubusercontent.com/35544624/105209961-b823e600-5b4a-11eb-8ed2-1016d3b05815.png)

-To make a slideshow get recognized as one by the system, it needs to have a properties file located in its slideshow folder, so if you've named your slideshow folder `myslideshow`, the properties file should be located at `/config/fancymenu/slideshows/myslideshow/properties.txt`.
+To make a slideshow get recognized, it needs a properties file in its own folder.
+If the slideshow folder is named `myslideshow`, the file belongs at `<game-directory>/config/fancymenu/slideshows/myslideshow/properties.txt`.

 **This file always needs to be named `properties.txt`!**
 For now, only create the **empty** properties file and move on to the next step.